kubernetes/community/CLA.md

 #### 3. Enter the correct E-mail address to validate!

-The address entered on the form must meet two constraints:
+The address entered in the form must meet two constraints:

  * It __must match__ your  [git email] (the output of `git config user.email`)
    or your PRs will not be approved!